Death Classification: Line of Duty Death

 Both men were charged with Assault with Intent to Murder.
 While being held awaiting trial, Officer Fitzgerald died.
 On January 20, 1904, the Coroner’s Jury recommended Johnson and Telford be held without bail.
 On March 5, 1904, Johnson was sentenced to hang on December 14, 1904 and Telford to 14 years in Illinois State Penitentiary at Joliet.
 Johnson’s hanging was respited and he was hanged in the County Jail on January 20, 1905.

-Officer Fitzgerald was waked at 4428 South Wabash Avenue and his funeral mass was held at St. Elizabeth Church located at 50 East 41st Street.
+Officer Fitzgerald was waked at 4428 South Wabash Avenue.
+His funeral mass was held at St. Elizabeth Church located at 50 East 41st Street.
 He was laid to rest on January 22, 1904 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.

 Patrolman Dennis C. Fitzgerald, born in 1854, received his Probationary Appointment to the Chicago Police Department on January 14, 1888.